StanfordVL/sail-blog-new-post/_posts/2022-07-21-understanding-incontext.md

 #### Connections to the Bayesian inference framework

 The fact that the LMs do not rely on the input-output correspondence in the prompt possibly means that the LMs might have been exposed to some notions of the input-output correspondence for the task during pretraining, and in-context learning is simply relying on them.
 Instead, all the components of the prompt (input distribution, the output space and format) are providing “evidence” to enable the model to better infer (locate) concepts that are learned during pretraining.
 The random input-output mapping still increases the “noise” due to concatenating random sequences together in the prompt.
 Nonetheless, based on our framework, the model still does Bayesian inference as long as there is still enough signal (such as the correct input distribution, output space, and format).
-Of course, having the correct input-output mapping can still help by providing more evidence and reducing noise.
+Of course, having the correct input-output mapping can still help by providing more evidence and reducing noise, especially when the input-output mapping doesn't show up often in pretraining data.

 ### In-context learning performance is highly correlated with term frequencies during pretraining